0Shark/SindiAIDev/README.md

 It doesn't matter how you ask the question Sindi will always understand what you mean unless the feature is not available.
 Here is a list of the features Sindi has right now:
   - :speaking_head: Speak feature: *numbers and text*
-  - :right_anger_bubble: Chat features: *Hello, Who are you?, Surname, Name, Thanks, full birthday, age (Sindi will know if you lie about your age)*
+  - :right_anger_bubble: Chat features: *Hello, Who are you?, Tell a joke, Surname, Name, Thanks, full birthday, age (Sindi will know if you lie about your age)*
   - :sun_behind_rain_cloud: Weather features: *What's the weather like?*
   - :musical_note: Music features: *What genres of music do I listen?, Play music, Play rock music, Play custom music*
   - :control_knobs: Music controls: *Play, pause/continue, volume, mute/unmute, replay*